 Powdered sugar should always be stored in an airtight container.
 If you buy smaller bags, you can fit these into any plastic container, and it will last many years.

 Powdered sugar is not packaged in large bags, so it does not take up a lot of space in your pantry.
 You can fit several small packets into a repurposed ice cream tub.
 Powdered sugar actually lasts longer than any other sugar if it is in an airtight container.

-I am not a fan of antibiotics.
-I think they are so overused that they are opening us up to a vulnerable immune system.
-I am a big fan of honey.
+I have to admit I’m a big fan of honey.
 Whether I am making iced tea, roasting chicken, or warding off infection, my go-to is honey.

 At the first sign of a cold or flu, I grab a bottle of honey for the potentially sick person, and over a day we just take a mouthful every hour.
 It is a natural antibiotic.
 No side effects!